raullaasner/gadfit/doc/coding_rules.md

 * **Kind.** Do not use syntax such as `real*8` or `real(8)`.
 Make use of constants such as `dp` or `kp`.

-* **Line length.** Try to limit the line length to 80 symbols.
+* **Line length.** Limit the line length to 80 symbols.
 Not only is it good for readability, but the compiler can be more informative about the line number where the error occured.
 For continuation use ampersand on both lines.

 * **Indentation.** 3 spaces for `do` and `if` constructs.